top of page

 14. Mt Storm King

 This is one of my favorite hikes in the Pacific Northwest.
 It is a leg burner, but it offers sweeping views of the water and mountains.
-There's a rope section which i didn't find to be difficult or sketchy and the rock scramble at the top was much easier than the one I had done prior at Mount Si.
+There's a rope section which I didn't find to be difficult or sketchy, and the rock scramble at the top was much easier than the one I had done prior at Mount Si.
 It's not dog-friendly, but dogs wouldn't be able to do the rope section easily anyway!
 This is in Olympic National Park and is about 4 miles total, 2000ft of gain.
-My best tip is avoid if the weather is not great.
-The rope area will be too slippery and scary and you wont get a nice view.
-Opt for the other waterfall and rainforest hikes in Olympics if the weather isn't favorable.
+My best tip is to avoid if the weather is not great.
+The rope area will be too slippery and scary, and you won't get a nice view.
+Opt for the other waterfall and rainforest hikes in the Olympics if the weather isn't favorable.
 It's only really worth it on a clear day and/or sunset for the nice view.

 Hi!
 I'm Jackie and my dog is Sora.
 I work remote as an engineer, but I love to spend my free time in nature and by traveling to new places.
 I take my camera wherever I go, and sometimes my drone.